 These delights are everywhere, and you need to leave time to use them.
 After going swimming you will head into your changing room (male or female), to be faced with everyone casually sitting naked in the sauna, drying after their shower…..mind boggling for a reserved Brit!
 You will discover saunas floating in the fjord, so you can leap right into the fresh water afterwards.
 You will wander round your little Swedish island discovering them in all shapes and sizes in gardens.

 I hope, if you’re thinking of moving to Sweden you will find these tips helpful (if you have already moved you may have experienced them).
 If you are not moving to Sweden, I am hoping you will have gained a little insight into what it is like to move abroad!
+I have written a lot more about the topic of moving to Sweden and also the subject of being an expat in general.
+Below, you can find some more links to other blog posts that may be useful to you if you are thinking of living abroad or moving to Sweden.
 If you like my photos of Sweden in this post, hop over to Instagram where you can view more photos of beautiful Sweden 🙂